Gieves & Hawkes

 Gieves & Hawkes (/ˈgiːvz/) is a bespoke men's tailor and menswear retailer located at 1 Savile Row in London, England.
 The business was founded in 1771.
 It was acquired in 2012 by the Hong Kong conglomerate Trinity Ltd., which was in turn purchased by Shandong Ruyi in 2017.
 After Trinity was subject to a winding-up petition for debt in September 2021, Gieves & Hawkes was acquired in November 2022 by Frasers Group, owner of Sports Direct.

 Gieves & Hawkes is one of the oldest bespoke tailoring companies in the world.
 The business was originally based on catering to the needs of the British Army and the Royal Navy, and hence by association the British royal family.
-The company holds a number of Royal Warrants, and it provides men's ready-to-wear as well as bespoke and military tailoring.
-The current creative director is John Harrison.
+The company holds a number of royal warrants, and it provides men's ready-to-wear as well as bespoke and military tailoring.
+The current design director is Joshua Scacheri.

 History

 After coming to London in 1760, Thomas Hawkes established his first shop in 1771 in Brewer Street, selling to gentlemen.
 His main clients were commanders of the British Army, through which King George III became a customer.
 He expanded his retail operation by moving to No.17 (later number No.14) Piccadilly in 1793, where he gained the first of many Royal Warrants in 1809.

 In 1835, 15 year old James Watson Gieve was employed by Augustus Meredith, a Portsmouth-based tailor by appointment to the Royal Navy.
 In 1852, Gieve partnered with Joseph Galt, whose father John had taken over Meredith's business and in 1887, Gieve purchased the remaining shares to form Gieves & Co.
 He died in 1888.

 On 23 December 1912, Hawkes & Co. bought №1 Savile Row from the Royal Geographical Society for £38,000, in part because the firm had dressed so many explorers.
 In 1974, Gieves Ltd acquired Hawkes & Co., and the freehold of 1 Savile Row.
 The company was renamed Gieves & Hawkes.
 In 2009, Kathryn Sargent of Gieves and Hawkes became the first female head cutter in Savile Row.
 The company also produces the uniforms for the Honourable Corps of Gentlemen at Arms.
 Gieves & Hawkes celebrated its 250th anniversary in 2021.